wearefuturegov/scout-x/README.md

 - `REACT_APP_API_HOST`: the location of the API where service data can be read
 - `REACT_APP_GOOGLE_CLIENT_KEY`: with the Google Places, Maps Javascript and Maps Static APIs enabled
-- `TAXONOMIES_DATASOURCE`: an API endpoint to grab data to populate filters
+- `FILTERS_DATASOURCE`: a non-standard API endpoint, without a trailing slash, to grab data about taxonomies and SEND needs to populate filters
+- `REACT_APP_FEEDBACK_URL`: a URL where users can give feedback on the website

 And for the email sending function: